sustainablesardinia/manifesto/eng/sustainability.md

 through the history of political philosophy [1], but in recent years, the term has become a *buzzword* with unclear meaning [1, 2].

-In 1987, in the UN's Brundtland Report estabilished the political framework for work in this field, and provided the following widely-accepted definition [3]:
+In 1987, in the UN's Brundtland Report established the political framework for work in this field, and provided the following widely-accepted definition [3, 8]:

 > "Sustainable development is development that meets the needs of the present
 > without compromising the ability of future generations to meet their own needs."